"If you love it, you won’t kill it."

 What do users say?

-People actually do feel an attachment to their plants
+People actually do feel attached t to their plants

 Notifications alone don’t work for people